 Operation Wolf (Japan)

-About Operation Wolf (Japan)
+Operation Wolf (Japan) Overview

 Operation Wolf (Japan) is a classic shooter game released for the Nintendo Entertainment System.
 Developed by Taito, it emerged during the late 1980s, a time when arcade-style games were making their way into home consoles.
 This title is notable for its arcade roots, as it was initially a popular arcade game before being adapted for the NES platform.